-Blood thinners (warfarin) are an important therapy to prevent blood clots that can cause strokes or other serious complications.
-They can be used on patients who have recurrent atrial flutter.
+Blood thinners are an important therapy to prevent blood clots that can cause strokes or other serious complications.
+They can be used on those who have recurrent atrial flutter.
 They can also be used on those who are at an increased risk.

-Take the following steps to help reduce your chances of getting atrial flutter:
+To help reduce your chance of atrial flutter: